Birra Moretti Trophy

 The Trofeo Birra Moretti (Birra Moretti Trophy) was an annual football friendly tournament that had been organised and sponsored by Birra Moretti from 1997 to 2008.
 The teams played three round-robin matches lasting 45-minutes each.
 If any match ended in a draw, it was decided by shoot-outs or penalties (as in 2008 edition).

 After 2008, the event has not taken place anymore.
 Officially, Heineken Italia announced its intention to suspend it for only one year in 2009, coinciding with a change of promotional strategies at the 150th anniversary of Beer Moretti S.p.A., but was not resumed even in the following years.

 Formula

-The tournament was played in 3 matches, each of 45 '(plus any recovery): the loser of the first match challenged the third team, later engaged against the winner of the opening match.
-In most of the editions, the matches were divided into 2 halves (from 22'30 "each) to give kickoff to each formation: the interval was also useful to the organizers for promotional and advertising purposes.
-If after 45 'the match was tied, there was a shoot-out (penalty in motion) with 3 executions per team and possible continuation to the bitter end.
+The tournament was played in 3 matches, each of 45 minutes (plus any recovery): the loser of the first match challenged the third team, later engaged against the winner of the opening match.
+In most of the editions, the matches were divided into 2 halves (from 22 min 30 s each) to give kickoff to each formation: the interval was also useful to the organizers for promotional and advertising purposes.
+If after 45 minutes, the match was tied, there was a shoot-out (penalty in motion) with 3 executions per team and possible continuation to the bitter end.
 Penalty shots.
-The score was thus assigned :
+The score was thus assigned: